mknxdev/vue-ctx-injector/README.md

 <script type="text/javascript" src="https://cdn.jsdelivr.net/npm/vue-ctx-injector@1.0.1/dist/vue-ctx-injector.js"></script>
 ```

-You just need to create a new VCI object to start the parsing process.
+The only thing to do is to create a new VCI object to start the parsing process.

+*The 1st argument is your Vue instance and the 2nd one is a configuration
+object.*

 :warning: Don't forget to do that **only after** your DOM is loaded, because VCI
 uses HTML elements to instantiate Vue components.